saidharshu2007-star/git-lab/README.md

-This project demonstrates Git branching and merge conflict resolution.
+This project demonstrates Git branching, collaboration, and conflict resolution.